 - intend to personally provide full-time care and attention to a person in need of such care and,

-- engage in employment outside the home for up to 15 hours per week, subject to approval of the Minster for Employment Affairs and Social Protection. *
+- engage in employment outside the home for up to 18.5 hours per week, subject to approval of the Minister for Social Protection*

-(* Note - the latter two above are also subject to an upper income limit as set out in Regulations made by the Minister for Employment Affairs and Social Protection.)
+(*Note - the latter two above are also subject to an upper income limit as set out in Regulations made by the Minister for Social Protection.)

 It should be noted also that during any period of absence in the above circumstances, adequate care for the relevant person must be arranged.

 The decision as to whether the relevant person is in need of full-time care and attention will be made by a Deciding Officer or Appeals Officer of the Dept. of Social Protection based on information provided by the person's general medical practitioner and assessment by the Department's medical advisor.

 Manner in which Carer's Leave may be Taken

 The Act provides that the leave may be taken in one of the following ways:

 - one continuous period of 104 weeks, or

 - one or more periods, the total duration of which amounts to no more than 104 weeks.

 The minimum statutory entitlement that may be taken in one period at the discretion of the employee is 13 weeks.